camerondugan/camerondugan.com/_posts/2022-01-01-happy-new-year.md

 description: Software I Use and Will Use More
 layout: post
 permalink: /blog/2022/
-tags: hidden recommendations android linux
+tags: recommendations android linux
 ---

 Hello, just wanting to wish everyone a happy new year!
 To start of the new year, I want to review the software I'm using this year, and mention the software I'm looking forward to using:

 ### Software I Liked From 2021: